multiversx/mx-docs/docs/developers/signing-transactions/signing-transactions.md

 ## **Ed25519 signature**

 Elrond uses the [Ed25519](https://ed25519.cr.yp.to/) algorithm to sign transactions.
-In order to obtain the signature, one can use generic software libraries such as [PyNaCl](https://pynacl.readthedocs.io/en/stable/signing/), [tweetnacl-js](https://github.com/dchest/tweetnacl-js#signatures) or components of Elrond SDK such as [elrond-core-js](https://www.npmjs.com/package/@elrondnetwork/elrond-core-js), [erdpy](https://github.com/ElrondNetwork/elrond-sdk), [erdjs](https://github.com/ElrondNetwork/elrond-sdk) or [erdwalletjs-cli](https://github.com/ElrondNetwork/elrond-sdk).
+In order to obtain the signature, one can use generic software libraries such as [PyNaCl](https://pynacl.readthedocs.io/en/stable/signing/), [tweetnacl-js](https://github.com/dchest/tweetnacl-js#signatures) or components of Elrond SDK such as [erdjs-walletcore](https://github.com/ElrondNetwork/elrond-sdk-erdjs-walletcore), [erdpy-wallet](https://github.com/ElrondNetwork/mx-sdk-erdpy-wallet), [erdgo](https://github.com/ElrondNetwork/elrond-sdk-erdgo), [erdjava](https://github.com/ElrondNetwork/elrond-sdk-erdjava), [erdwalletjs-cli](https://github.com/ElrondNetwork/erdwalletjs-cli) etc.

 The raw signature consisting of 64 bytes has to be **hex-encoded** afterwards and placed in the transaction object.